-Number of Shares Weighted-Average Weighted-Average Remaining Contractual Exercise Price Aggregate Intrinsic Value
+Number of Shares Weighted-Average Exercise Price Weighted-Average Remaining Contractual Term Aggregate Intrinsic Value

-- (in years)
+(in years)

-Balance at December 31, 2020
+Balance at December 31, 2020 - - - -

-Granted 9,335,220 \$ 1.27 \$
+Granted 4,112,000 \$ 1.18 9.9 \$ -

-Exercised
+Exercised - - -

-Forfeited
+Forfeited - -

-Balance at December 31, 2021 9,335,220 \$ 1.27 9.73 \$ 19,763
+Balance at September 30, 2021 (unaudited) 4,112,000 \$ 1.18 9.9 \$

-Options vested and exercisable at December 31, 2021 57,618 1.18 9.83 127
+Options vested and exercisable to September 30, 2021 (unaudited)

-Options vested and expected to vest at December 31, 2021 9,335,220 \$ 1.27 9.73 \$ 19,763
+Options vested and expected to vest at September 30, 2021 (unaudited) 4,112,000 \$ 1.18 9.9 \$

 All stock options granted have time-based vesting conditions and vest over a four year period.
-The weighted-average grant-date fair value of stock options granted for year ended December 31, 2021 was \$1.89 per share.
-As of December 31, 2021, there was \$14.2 million of total unrecognized compensation cost related to time-based unvested stock options the Company expects to recognize such amount over a remaining weighted-average period of 3.3 years.
-As of December 31, 2021, there was \$1.4 million of total unrecognized compensation cost related to performance-based stock options.
+The weighted-average grant-date fair value of stock options granted during the nine months ended September 30, 2021 (unaudited) was \$0.79 per share.
+As of September 30, 2021 (unaudited), there was \$3.1 million of total unrecognized compensation cost related to unvested stock options, which the Company expects to recognize over a remaining weighted-average period of 3.6 years.

 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the options and the fair value of the Company's common stock for those stock options that had an exercise price lower than the fair value of the Company's common stock.
+As of September 30, 2021 (unaudited), the aggregate intrinsic value is zero due to the exercise price of the stock option issued is equal to the Company's common stock value.